 - Any patient who gets a positive result will be contacted, as a priority, by Public Health Services.
 (Where GP information is provided by the patient, the GP will also be notified of the result).

-- If the test result is negative, patients can cease self-isolation unless they need to be in quarantine because:
+- If the test result is negative, patients can cease self-isolation if their symptoms have resolved unless they need to be in quarantine because:

 - They are within 14 days of close contact with a confirmed case.